paulkr/Ubuntu-Splash-2.0/README.md

 Important:
 ----------
-+Use up/down arrows to switch between layers
++ Use up/down arrows to switch between layers

-+Use scroll wheel to change size
++ Use scroll wheel to change size

-+Click on a filter to apply to it to that layer
++ Click on a filter to apply to it to that layer

-+Click on the fill checkbox for shape fill on or off, respectively
++ Click on the fill checkbox for shape fill on or off, respectively

-+Click on the guitar folder to load your music
++ Click on the guitar folder to load your music

 Setup
 -----